-Kyle Whittingham, the 2008 National Coach of the Year, has participated in more Utah victories than any football coach in school history.
-Utah has won 189 games in Whittingham’s 23 years on the staff, including a 104-50 record in 12 years as the head coach.
+One of the top football coaches in the country, Kyle Whittingham is in his 14th season as Utah's head coach.
+Whittingham, who is the longest tenured Pac-12 coach at the same school, has contributed to more Utah victories than any football coach in school history.
+Utah has won 196 games in his 24 years on the staff, including a 111-56 record as the head coach from 2005-17.

-Whittingham came to Utah in 1994 as the defensive line coach and was promoted to defensive coordinator the following year.
-On December 8, 2004, he was named the school's 20th head coach.
-His first victory came three weeks later when he co-coached (with Urban Meyer) the 2005 Fiesta Bowl win over Pittsburgh.
+Whittingham came to Utah in 1994 as the defensive line coach and became the defensive coordinator a year later; a position he held until November of 2004.
+On Dec.
+8, 2004, he was announced as the school's 20th head coach.
+Whittingham's first victory came three weeks later when he co-coached (with Urban Meyer) Utah's 2005 Fiesta Bowl win over Pittsburgh.
 His first regular-season victory was against Arizona in the 2005 season opener.

 Whittingham graduated from BYU in 1984 and added a master's degree from the school in 1987.
 Born Nov.
 21, 1959, he was raised in Provo, Utah.
 He is married to the former Jamie Daniels.
-They have four children: Tyler, Melissa, Alex and Kylie, and one grandchild.
-Tyler played for the Utes from 2009-11 and Alex is preparing for his senior season at Utah.
+They have four children: Tyler, Melissa, Alex and Kylie, and three grandchilden.
+Tyler and Alex both played for the Utes.